DK-Hostmaster/DKHM-RFC-Delete-Domain/README.md

 <a id="introduction"></a>
 ## Introduction

-This is a draft and proposal for changes to the proces for domain name deletion via the DK Hostmaster EPP portal/service.
+This is a draft and proposal for changes to the process for domain name deletion via the DK Hostmaster EPP portal/service.

 <a id="about-this-document"></a>
 ### About this Document